sapegin/sweet/Readme.md

 ],
 ```

-*Note:* All Stylus stylesheets should be inside single directory.
+*Note:* All Stylus stylesheets should be in the same directory.

 ## Using templates